ZSHenChan/reminderApi/README.md

 - **Redis Caching**: Improves performance by caching frequently accessed data.
 - **JWT Authentication**: Issues and validates JSON Web Tokens for secure API access.
 - **Data Validation**: Middleware and filters ensure robust handling of malformed or invalid data.
+- **FeatureManagement**: Enabling Feature Flag to for streamlined and Beta testing.

 ## Technologies Used